nerdalert/cloud-bandwidth/Readme.md

 For my fellow hack first read later peoples here is the quick up and running instructions.
 To setup your environment take a look at the [Docker Docs](https://docs.docker.com/machine/) and check out some install scripts [here](https://github.com/nerdalert/docker-devoops-scripts).
 I haven't tested the bash wrapper on anything other then a Mac as I ran out of weekend.
 This is kinda cool becuase you only need an open port on the target container that is listening for inbound connections to measure both directions (bi-directional).
 The client -> server channel is reused for the reverse measurement client <- server.
 So for example, your poller can be sitting behind a NAT translation or a firewall with no ingress rules allowed to the host and still measure both up and downstream bandwidth.

+There is also a version using `InfluxDB 0.9.1+` and `Grafana v2.2+` at [nerdalert/ts-net](https://github.com/nerdalert/ts-net).
+The *pros* are the Influx Time Series DB mechanics are really good, there are less moving parts and the Grafana is migrated to `v2.0+` where it was rewritten in Go.
+The *cons* are InfluxDB APIs drastically changed with `0.9` and so did the Grafana integration.

 **- QuickStart Demo**

 ```